vhivestate/README-Generator/README.md

 - [Contributions](#contributions)

 ## Installation
-Download repo [on Github](https://github.com/vhivestate/README-Generator), type "npm install" in terminal, also type "install inquirer"
+Download repo [on my Github](https://github.com/vhivestate/create-pro-README), type "npm install" in terminal, also type "install inquirer"

 ## Usage
 Terminal has to be open, navigate to Develop, use node index command to initiate questions